 "Learning from the Future" Symposium

-This third symposium, conceived and organized by the Center for Support of Pedagogical Innovations (CSIP), was held on October 12 and 13 at the University of Montpellier.
+This third symposium, designed and organized by the Center for Support of Pedagogical Innovations (CSIP), was held on October 12 and 13 at the University of Montpellier.
 Here’s a look back at this must-attend event on educational transformation in higher education, which brought together more than a hundred national and international experts.

 At this event, the CSIP brought together a group of key stakeholders from various backgrounds, continuing a collective discussion that began in 2018.
 Thisthird symposium was held on October 12 and 13 at the University of Montpellier.
-The program included plenary sessions, workshops, futuristic brainstorming sessions, and roundtable discussions led by more than 30 high-level speakers and experts.
-Over a hundred Professors, students, decision-makers, educational engineers, EdTech professionals, and others gathered to reflect on educational trends and envision future prospects following a crisis that has shaken up the entire higher education sector.
+The program included plenary sessions, workshops, futuristic brainstorming sessions, and roundtable discussions led by more than 30 high-level speakers and.
+Over a hundred Professors, students, decision-makers, educational engineers, EdTech professionals, and others gathered to reflect on educational developments and envision future prospects following a crisis that has shaken up the entire higher education sector.

-“This event provides an opportunity to reflect on 10 years of educational transformation and on a crisis that has revealed as many needs as it has creativity and opportunities.
-Over the course of these two days, we have been able to think and imagine together what the university of 2031 will look like,” emphasizes Mireille Brangé, Coordinator of the National Acceleration Strategy for Education and Digital Technology at the General Secretariat for Investment (SGPI), who opened the symposium alongside Philippe Augé, President of the University of Montpellier, and Anne-Sophie Barthez, Director General of Higher Education and Professional Integration at the Ministry of Higher Education and Research (MESRI).
+“This event is an opportunity to reflect on 10 years of educational transformation and on a crisis that has revealed as many needs as it has creativity and opportunities.
+Over the course of these two days, we have been able to think and imagine together what the university of 2031 will look like,” said Mireille Brangé, Coordinator of the National Strategy for Accelerating Education and Digital Technology at the General Secretariat for Investment (SGPI), who opened the symposium alongside Philippe Augé, President of the University of Montpellier, and Anne-Sophie Barthez, Director General of Higher Education and Professional Integration at the Ministry of Higher Education and Research (MESRI).

 Brand-new workshops